JesliaRose/JesliaRose/README.md

 ![GitHub Streak](https://streak-stats.demolab.com?user=jesliarose&theme=radical)

 🌱 Learning something new every day...
-💻 I love crafting web experiences that feel like warm, cozy corners of the internet.
-🧠 I'm constantly exploring how AI can enhance everyday tools.
+💻 I love crafting web experiences that feel like warm, cozy corners of the internet.\n 🧠 I'm constantly exploring how AI can enhance everyday tools.
 🌐 I like building full-stack projects that mix tech and creativity in unexpected ways.
 🎨 I love thoughtful, user-centered UI design.
 Whether it's spacing, typography, or the tiniest interaction — I care about how it looks and how it feels.